yuexinw6057/fpblog/entry1.md

-log Entry # ___						     Date: _______
+log Entry # 1					     Date: 10/25/2019

+Today, I focused on researching what is the darkweb and the different things that are present in the internet.
-Today I …..
-(Where are you at in the process of your product?
-See hstatsep.github.io/students/#edp)
+I am in the process of prototyping.

-I learned ….
-(What are you learning in class that applies directly to your project?
-How will you use the synthesis practice we did today on your project?)

-I used …..
-(What sources did you use to learn that?
-Some days this will just be class instruction.)

-A skill that I used was …..
-How are you developing in ways that apply outside of your project?
-See hstatsep.github.io/students/#skills
+I am using markdown to record what I have seen on github.
+Resources I used are the internet and class instructions.
+I learned how to filter items by using google, helping me to find stuff more easily;
+as well as organizing my files in order for it to be easily accessible and not messy.